CharlesCro/dm-assistant/README.md

 ## Licensing & Legal Attribution

 ### Software License
-This application is an open-source project licensed under the **[MIT License]** (or your chosen license).
+This application is an open-source project licensed under the **[MIT License]**.
 You are free to use, study, and modify the code, provided that the copyright notice and permission notice are included in all copies or substantial portions of the software.

 ---